solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

    ![Delete the Resource Group](../Media/delete-resource-group.png)

 3. Delete Microsoft Flows that we created.
 Access Microsoft Flow and login.
 From the left-hand menu, select **My flows**.
-Click on the ellipsis button next to each flow that we created in this lab and select **Delete**.
+Press on the ellipsis button next to each flow that we created in this lab and select **Delete**.

    ![Delete Microsoft Flow processes](../Media/delete-flow.png)